 2. Leadership issues are not properly recognized.
 Management structures are more important than a clash of management personalities.

-3. Typically there is a failure to obtain the goodwill of a range of stakeholder groups
+3. Typically there is a failure to obtain the goodwill of a range of stakeholder groups common to both companies.

-4. Dangers in seeking new brand names take place, resulting in the loss of brand
+4. Dangers in seeking new brand names take place, resulting in the loss of brand equity.

 5. Communications departments have difficulty because they are unable to unite until the merger is complete.

-6. Dominant players pay little attention to cultural issues, therefore leaving others to
+6. Dominant players pay little attention to cultural issues, therefore leaving others to fear losing their distinct corporate identity.

-meaning it is hard for employees to focus if they are worried about the security of their positions.
+7. Recognition is not given to the conflict between individual and corporate goals, meaning it is hard for employees to focus if they are worried about the security of their positions.

 8. Communications consultants are brought in too late in the process